Late Rent Fees in Tennessee: Legal Limits, Grace Periods, and What a Landlord Can Charge

 • Oral promises about waiving or changing fees are hard to enforce; get any changes in writing.

-How late fees interact with pay-or-quit notices and eviction
+How late fees interact with eviction

 The bottom line